JonasWho/mexican-food/README.md

 # Mexican Food App

-This app was build so you can educate yourself on real Mexican food and so you can get help if you're in Mexico and you dont know what things on the menu means :)
+This app was built so you can educate yourself on real Mexican food and so you can get help if you're in Mexico and you dont know what things on the menu means :)

+The app is built with React Native, Expo.io and reactnavigation.org